caligari87/ObAddon/readme.md

 * Buildings with windows that open into vistas.

-* Experimental "Stretched-Out" size tries to make the map stretchy and longitudinal.

 * New control to select ceiling and floor sink styles: curved and flowy, or sharp and angular.

 AND MORE TO COME!